Glossary of Terms

 That stage of the photographic process where the image is produced on the light sensitive coating.

 Used when an image is meant to extend completely to the edge of the finished sheet.
-Printing a color beyond the trim edge of a sheet to ensure that there is no white space at the edge after the substrate on which the image is printed is trimmed to finish size.
-See also: bleed; full bleed.
+Printing a color beyond the trim edge of a sheet to ensure that there is no white space at the edge after the substrate on which the image is printed is trimmed to the finished size.

 A white pigment added to a colored pigment to reduce its intensity and improve its working qualities.